Prisons Projectensuring the rights of an often forgotten population

 "Early years behind bars" Projectassisting small children and pregnant women in Cambodian prisons

 Child of a prisoner

-Under Cambodian law, children are allowed to stay in prison with an incarcerated parent until the age of three.
+Under Cambodian prison law, children are allowed to stay in prison with their incarcerated mothers until the age of three.
 They often stay longer.
 Though prison is not an ideal setting for a young child, it is occasionally the only option when there are no family members willing to take custody.
-As the number of women in prison rises in Cambodia, so does the number of children living in prison.

-Unfortunately, mothers and pregnant women living in prisons are routinely denied critical access to basic health care and adequate nutrition; their children, meanwhile, are denied access to education.
-Mothers with children in prison are only given an additional 1400 riel ($0.35) per child for food and other basic needs.
+Unfortunately, children and pregnant women living in prisons are routinely denied critical access to basic health care, adequate nutrition and education.
+Children are too often deprived of their most basic children rights.
+Prison authorities only allocate an additional 1400 riel ($0.35) per child for food and other basic needs.
 Children, isolated from the rest of the world and badly nourished, acquire severe developmental problems and have a difficult time adjusting to society once they leave prison.
-Women giving birth are denied access to midwives or medical care.

 What we do